Professional Microsoft Access Database Conversion | Access Database Migration

 Access is a super database platform, but people disparage it for not being able to handle large amounts of data.
 It is true that Access is limited to storing 2GB of data.
 BUT…WSI can show you how to squeeze the most out of that 2GB.
 WSI can also convert your Access database back end (BE) (the part where the tables that store all your data reside…) to Microsoft SQL server which is an enterprise class relational database.
 For many Access users who are at or approaching the 2GB Access data size limit, there is no licensing cost for Microsoft SQL Server Express Edition.
 This version stores up to 10GB of data and there is no licensing fee!
 WSI has upsized dozens of Access databases to Microsoft SQL server.
 We build many new Access databases using Microsoft SQL server from the very beginning.

 Azure is Microsoft's powerful cloud-based service which is like Amazon's ECS offering.
 Surprisingly it is just as open to non-Microsoft technologies as Amazon.
 If you're going to run Microsoft technology in the cloud we think it makes the most sense to run it on Microsoft's Azure cloud.
 WSI can help you fully or partially migrate to the cloud if you wish.
-(If you prefer to keep running your database on-premise WSI can fully support you.)
+(If you prefer to keep running your database on premises WSI can fully support you.)
 WSI can set you up with your own Azure cloud subscription.
 That means you are doing business directly with Microsoft, not WSI, not some CSP and distributor.
-We help you with the set-up and maintenance as needed, but it YOUR cloud.
+We help you with the set-up and maintenance as needed, but it is YOUR cloud.
 Azure SQL is the cloud version of the Microsoft SQL Server we know and love.
 For a small database the cost can be as little as $5 a month.
 But you should probably budget $15 to $25 per month to get better performance for several users.
 Azure SQL resources and costs can be adjusted up or down any time you like.

 Wouldn't it be great if people could view or enter data into your Access database from a web browser?
 Over the years, Microsoft has touted several technologies that they claimed would do this.
 But all have had serious limitations or been discontinued.
 Don't despair.
 It will take some time and money but WSI can make it happen for you!
 First, we will need to convert your Access database to have a Microsoft SQL Server back end (BE) if it does not already have one.
 Then we need to work with your staff or contracted IT person to make the database accessible over the Internet if you are hosting on your premises.
 If you prefer, we can put the Microsoft SQL Server BE on a server at a hosting company of your choice, on our hosting service or on Microsoft's Azure SQL cloud platform.
 Then we will need to create versions of your Access screen forms that work in a web browser.
 We do this using Microsoft .NET technology programmed using Microsoft Visual Studio.
 It is not as simple as Access but it the best way to give users the ability to work with your Access database data from a web browser.